azret/ml/README.md

-# nn.cs

-### Neural network training in simple raw C#
+# Neural network training in simple raw C#

-The base reference implementation follows [PyTorch](https://github.com/pytorch/pytorch), in both the naming convention and style, as much as possible with the goal of achieving numerically identical results in **C#**
+The implementation of **nn.cs** follows [PyTorch](https://github.com/pytorch/pytorch), in both the naming convention and style, as much as possible with the goal of achieving numerically identical results.

-e.g.:
+While [PyTorch](https://github.com/pytorch/pytorch) and many other frameworks build a compute graph for automatic gradients, it is not the goal of **nn.cs** at this time.

+In **nn.cs** you implement the forward and backward kernels by hand or choose from a collection of built-in ones.

+### Quick Start

 ```csharp
 nn.Sequential model = new nn.Sequential(